Diffuser (optics)

 In optics, a diffuser (also called a light diffuser or optical diffuser) is any material that diffuses or scatters light in some manner to transmit soft light.
 Diffused light can be easily obtained by reflecting light from a white surface, while more compact diffusers may use translucent material, including ground glass, teflon, opal glass, and greyed glass.

 Types

 Perfect reflecting diffuser

 A perfect (reflecting) diffuser (PRD) is a theoretical perfectly white surface with Lambertian reflectance (its brightness appears the same from any angle of view).
 It does not absorb light, giving back 100% of the light it receives.
-Reflective diffusers can be easily characterised by scatterometers.
+A reflective diffuser can be easily characterised by a scatterometer.

 Diffractive diffuser/homogenizer

 A diffractive diffuser is a kind of diffractive optical element (DOE) that exploits the principles of diffraction and refraction.
 It uses diffraction to manipulate monochromatic light, giving it a specific spatial configuration and intensity profile.
 Diffractive diffusers are commonly used in commercially available LED illumination systems.
-Usually, the diffuser material is GaN or fused silica with processed rough surfaces.
+Usually, the diffuser material is gallium_nitride or fused silica with processed rough surfaces.
 LED diffusers can be characterized online using scatterometry-based metrology.